-Saturday Arrival at Camp
+Friday Arrival at Camp

-Your week begins with your Troop's arrival at camp at 1:00 PM on Saturday.
+Your adventure begins with your arrival at camp at 4:00 PM on Friday.
 A camp staff member will meet you upon arrival and serve as your guide for the afternoon to help you get checked-in, settled, and started on your program.
-To help speed up your checkin, please be sure that:
+To help speed up your check-in, please be sure that:

-- All camp fees are submitted at least 14 days prior to the start of your session. - All medical forms have been collected by your Troop in advance and are ready to be turned in to the medical recheck team.
-Copies please, not originals.
+• All camp fees are submitted at least 14 days prior to the start of your session.